GunterSchmidt/bb_challenge/readme.md

 * Number of Ones: Number of ones written on the tape (Score in Rado terms)
 * Sigma: ?
 * tape length: Used tape cells.
 Defined by the extreme head positions in both directions.

+## Features

+* bb_debug: This will output detailed information on the steps in the Terminal.